doda-zz/imagy/README.rst

 Notes
 -----------------

-I use Imagy in production at sc2wow.com_.
-I was able to save 150kB off my frontpage load, saving anywhere from 5% to 45% per image, though your results may differ.
+Imagy in production at sc2wow.com_.
+I was able to save 150kB off my frontpage load, saving anywhere from 5% to 50% per image, though your results may differ.

 .. _sc2wow.com: http://sc2wow.com